Reflection IV

 In between the periods, Dolkun Isa also made on-and-off manipulative press release videos on the page/channel of the World Uyghur Congress.
 In one of them, many members would praise and support him, in another one they would all confirm having chosen Dolkun Isa to stay as the president of the World Uyghur Congress, instead of stepping down and allowing an independent investigation, as any professional organization should.
 In one of these videos, some Uyghur men would confirm that their 'internal decision' (probably not more than two men gossiping) was to conclude that the NOTUS report was a Chinese project.

 During this period, Dolkun Isa not only showed how the World Uyghur Congress lacked professional independence, but they also proved they were far from being a professional organization.
-In fact, day by day, they showed us how the World Uyghur Congress had become the playground of a manipulative and emotional man (he probably only feels anger and fear as emotions), but who also probably got so much support because of power-related connections for him to keep staying president after many allegations towards his inappropriate sexual advances.
+In fact, day by day, they showed us how the World Uyghur Congress had become the playground of a manipulative man, but who also probably got so much support because of power-related connections for him to keep staying president after many allegations towards his inappropriate sexual advances.
 Only so many people who were threatened with power-related relations, but who also hid each other's business-related secrets, could allow a man like him to stay in power while he should be held accountable for his inappropriate acts.
 Another possible answer is that these people love Dolkun Isa so much as if he's some sort of hero who is above their purpose of seeking justice, that it's impossible to separate feelings from work, as much as it's hard for them to separate the Uyghur cause with Dolkun Isa.
 I know it sounds like a traumatic bond, but I guess it is.
 As a Belgian & Turkish citizen who also follows Türkiye's politics, I can confirm that whatever happens, there will always be fanatics who will support Erdogan with closed eyes.
 Some are even ready to sacrifice themselves for him.
 All around the world, once people fanatically approach other human beings, no reason on earth can make them look at a bad situation involving their hero in an unbiased way.
 I guess this also happened in the Uyghur community towards Dolkun Isa.
 Shame on them.

 Dolkun Isa also thought that justice-seeking people and activists inside the Uyghur cause would one way or another be tired to keep putting pressure on him and the World Uyghur Congress to take proper action.
 He probably believed that this situation would fade until people eventually stopped talking about it and he could continue to live his life.
 That's bad for Dolkun Isa because he also realized that certain of the people he worked with could hold their independent position towards him by not overly praising him, but pressuring him for change.
 He realized there were healthy and normal people in the Uyghur cause who saw him as 'one' of the people of the Uyghur cause that could easily be replaced, instead of seeing him as the Uyghur cause itself, which is how a lot of Uyghurs see Dolkun Isa and immediately saw the victims of the NOTUS report as enemies of the Uyghur cause for this reason.
 Later, researchers from around the world who work for the Uyghur cause came together to collect signatures to put pressure on the World Uyghur Congress to properly take action and healthy decisions.